-Many, but not all, of the dogs in the AKC's nonsporting group get along well with felines.
+Many, but not all, of the dogs in the AKC's nonsporting group, get along well with felines.
 That's because these dogs didn't originate as hunters, but as companions bred specifically for their good temperaments.
 The affable bulldog is usually fine with cats, as is the friendly, fluffy keeshond.
-The bichon frise doesn't mind feline friends, and the Boston terrier likes cats as much as he enjoys people and other dogs.
+The bichon frise doesn't mind feline friends, and the Boston terrier likes cats as much as they enjoy people and other dogs.

 Siberian huskies and malamutes are intensely prey-driven and aren't good around small animals.
 Avoid sight hounds, such as greyhounds, which originally were bred to chase down and kill smaller animals.
-Pit bulls were bred for dog fighting and general animal aggression, so it's best to keep cats away from them.
+Pit bulls were bred for dog fighting, so it's best to keep cats away from them.